nus-cs2113-AY2122S1/tp/docs/team/ericbryann.md

 * Documentations:
   * UG:
     * Added information for `find`, `hide`, and `show` commands.
-    * Added additional notes for some commands under `Notes` for possible edge cases or additional useful information.
+    * Added additional notes for some commands under `Notes` and `General Notes` for possible edge cases or additional useful information.
   * DG:
     * Added implementation details for `Ui` and `find`